Shopify/polaris/polaris.shopify.com/content/design/typography/using-type.md

     ![Visual of a link in a footer of a page](/images/design/typography/typography-using-type-14-formatting-underline-link@2x.png)

-    Text links have a solid underline and use a distinct link color (link) to differentiate them additionally from surrounding text.
+    Text links have a solid underline and use a distinct [link color](/design/colors/using-color#link) to differentiate them additionally from surrounding text.

   </DirectiveCard>